krongi/GVClick/README.md

 This requires you be logged into GVoice on your PC and have the correct person highlighted in the browser.
 Whomever is highlight is who it calls

 Script can be stopped via ctrl-c

+Plan on creating a gui for this application at a later date.
+No eta as of yet